mvysny/jdbi-orm-vaadin14-crud-demo/README.md

    to start the app in the current JVM.
 That's exactly what `AbstractAppLauncher` is doing.
 2. Selenium-based tests are very slow, fail randomly, they are hard to maintain, error-prone and require a server up-and-running.
-   Why bother, when we can use [Karibu-Testing](https://github.com/mvysny/karibu-testing) instead?
+   Why bother then, when we can simply use [Karibu-Testing](https://github.com/mvysny/karibu-testing) instead?
 This approach is demoed in `MainViewTest` class.
 3. Done - to run the tests simply run `mvn clean test`, or simply run the `MainViewTest` class from your IDE.